Umerkote: Podagad

 Podagad, a hill range in the west of the town preserves some historic evidences of ancient dynasties ruling over the area.
 Rock scriptures, caves and remains of usables have been found.
 It has a rich ruin of the Nala and Bhakataka dynasty during the invasion of the Mughals.
 Later it has been occupied by some Buddhists, and then by the Nanda Dynasty of Jeypore region.
 It is roughly 22 km towards the west of Umerkote, near Dhodra, a small village which is 9 km ahead of Umerkote.
 The span of Podagad hill ranges 11 km lengthwise and 3.5 km in width (11 x).
 It was 17 small hills meshed up with each other.
 It has a natural habitat covering many species, and formerly there were many carnivores living in the area.
 Deforestation for firewood and timber has been devastating the climate of Podagad.
 Picnic occasions are held at this place in a massive manner during New Years and other winter days.

 Chandan Dhara

-Chandan Dhara is a nature area with scenic beauty situated in the deep forests 48 km north of Umerkote, through the village Jharigam.
+Chandan Dhara is a nature area in the deep forests 48 km north of Umerkote, through the village Jharigam.
 There is a waterfall nearby to the small village Dongriguda.
 Administrative efforts have been initiated to make it a place of attraction for tourists.